SotonLM/Data-Engineering/README.md

 ## 🎯 Project Overview

-[cite\_start]This is the data engineering division of the SotonLM project, tasked with building high-quality training data for large language models from diverse sources[cite: 1082].
+This is the data engineering division of the SotonLM project, tasked with building high-quality training data for large language models from diverse sources.
 Our mission is to transform raw, unstructured data from the internet into clean, structured, and version-controlled datasets ready for model training.

 This repository contains all pipeline code, data pointers (DVC), and documentation.